bletcher/airWaterTemperatureViewer/docs/modelledTemperatureData.md

 plotCurveHover(dtPredictHovered, dtMetricsHovered, timeSeriesHover, groupSiteID)
 ```
 In the graph above, the curve it for the sine model is the solid line and for the differential equation model (`de`) the lide is dashed.
 There is no `de` model for the air temperature.
-*Need to fix r2s.
-Check on values and add for air*

 ---